 Food and Food Preparations

 This is a rather generic category.
 There are many many many ways of starting fire, preparing food, and pots to cook in.
+Although heavy, one of the coolest stoves I have used is the BioLite.
 I highly recommend some sort camp cook kit and a few different ways to cook food and create fire.
 When it comes to food and fire you always want at least 2 ways of doing so.
 It could be raining, it could be snowing, it could be windy, ect.
 Have a plan in place for as many situations you can come up with.

 Often times I find myself in situations where it would be quite easy to find my own food.
 Whether that be through fishing, trapping, or picking fruits or berries.
 I carry two types of fishing setups as well as some tackle box type things as well.
 The fishing pole is telescopic and extremely lightweight.
 It’s hardly noticeable and could be used as a potential weapon if need be.
 I have not created it yet but plan on making my own slingshot as well.
 This provides a lot of options for obtaining food with little to no investment and perhaps even lunch for a week.
 For me this is what the adventures all about.